rubyworks/yard-notes/README.md

 ## Description

-YARD likes to inform us of every line in every file where a tag is used that hasn't been explicitly informed shoud exist.
-The way I figure it, if I used it, it should exist.
-However, that doesn't mean I neccessiarily want all tags to show up in the docs, so this plugin keeps YARD from making a ruckess about tags in ALL CAPS, keeps such tags out of the docs, and adds them to a specia NOTES pages where they can be reviewed.
+YARD informs us of every line in every file where a tag is used that hasn't been explicitly defined.
+But as a programmer, if I used it, the it should exist.
+However, that doesn't mean we neccessiarily want all tags to show up in the docs, so this plugin keeps YARD from making a ruckess about tags that are in ALL CAPS, keeps such tags out of the docs, and adds them to a special NOTES pages where they can be reviewed.
 This is a great way to make development notes in your code.

 ## Instruction

 Add ALL-CAPS tags to your doumentation.
 For example:

-  @TODO Need to refactor this code def some_method
+  @TODO Need to refactor this code. def some_method
      ...
   end